RafqaHaddad1/DesignPatterns/README.md

 ---------------------------------------

-Certainly!
 The **Bridge pattern** is a structural design pattern that allows you to split a large class or closely related classes into two separate hierarchies: abstraction and implementation.
 Here are the key points:

  **Purpose and Benefits**:
    - **Decoupling Abstraction and Implementation**: The Bridge pattern separates the high-level control layer (abstraction) from the actual code that performs operations (implementation).
    - **Independently Developed Hierarchies**: Abstraction and implementation can evolve independently.
    - **Dynamic Bridge**: The bridge allows changing implementations at runtime.

  **Abstraction and Implementation**:
    - **Abstraction**: Represents the high-level interface that clients interact with.
 It defines operations without knowing implementation details.
    - **Implementation**: Provides the actual functionality.
 Subclasses (like DarkTheme and LightTheme) implement specific behavior.

  **Real-Life Scenarios**:
    - **Remote Control**: Abstraction (remote control) interacts with devices (TV, DVD player) through a bridge.
    - **Database Interface**: Abstraction defines standard database operations, while drivers (MySQL, PostgreSQL) handle specifics.

  **When to Use**:
    - When abstraction and implementation need to vary independently.
    - When avoiding a permanent binding between them is essential.